-- systolic blood pressure number (top number) – This is the pressure when your heart pushes blood out
+- Systolic blood pressure number (top number) – This is the pressure when your heart pushes blood out

-- diastolic blood pressure number (bottom number) – This is the pressure when your heart rests between beats
+- Diastolic blood pressure number (bottom number) – This is the pressure when your heart rests between beats

-If you have had your blood pressure measured at the doctors and have heard them say, for example, 120 over 80, this means your systolic pressure (sbp) measured at 120mmHg and your diastolic pressure (dbp) measured at 80mmHg.
+If you have had your blood pressure measured at the doctors and have heard them say, for example, 120 over 80, this means your systolic pressure (sbp) was measured at 120mmHg and your diastolic pressure (dbp) measured at 80mmHg.
 This is an ideal blood pressure reading.

 Blood Pressure Readings